brandonpdavis/food-truck-challenge/README.md

 # Food Truck - San Francisco Edition

 Do you love food trucks?
 Do you live in San Francisco?
 PERFECT!
-This app (and SDK) allow you to search by longitude and latitude and returns all food trucks with an approved permmit within a mile walking distance (technically 1600 meters, which is few meters shy of a mile but your FitBit won't know the difference).
+This app (and SDK) allow you to search by longitude, latitude, and keyword and returns all food trucks with an approved permmit within a mile walking distance (technically 1600 meters, which is few meters shy of a mile but your FitBit won't know the difference).
 You can find a demo of the app at <http://brockneedscoffee.com.s3-website-us-east-1.amazonaws.com/>

 ## Getting Started